-Commonwealth Games: Emma McKeon’s record among Aussie Gold
+Commonwealth Games: Emma McKeon’s record among Aussie gold

 Brenna Kean continued an encouraging beginning to her fledgling weightlifting career, coming in fifth in her event.

-The Australian, who has only been lifting for little more than a year, went all out with a final attempt at 114 kilogram in the clean and jerk section of the women’s 59 kilogram category.
+The Australian, who has been lifting for only just over a year, went all out with a final attempt at 114 kilograms in the clean and jerk section of the women’s 59-kilogram category.

 It would have been enough to move her from fifth into the medals, but she failed to get the bar up with what would have beaten her previous best-ever lift by six kilograms.

-In the earlier snatch section, Kean was unsuccessful with her first attempt at 83 kilograms, but controversially succeeded with her third attempt at the same weight as she poked her tongue out in delight.
+In the earlier snatch section, Kean was unsuccessful with her first attempt at 83 kilograms.
+She controversially succeeded with her third attempt at the same weight as she poked her tongue out in delight.

 Commentators suggested the 27-year-old was fortunate to be given the green light with her feet appearing not to be level